ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 from Games 2 and 3 seems to go directly to the added presence of Shelldock Isle wins.

-### Comparisons and stuff

-So how does all the above data stack up to our storm cousins?
-Well actually you will have to wait (unless you look it up yourself).
-This is because this is already a large piece of text, despite the pretty graphs and I think the comparison,

-- A, deserves its own article and...
-- B, requires more results to get a better judgement of performance over time and equivalent data sets for comparison.

-So, sorry....I guess.

 ## Closing thoughts

 I didn't think I would get so into this whole stats thing but I did.
 I'm normally a Han Solo, "don't tell me the odds" kind of guy so following numbers was a refreshing change.
-I'm happy that the above helps solidify our position as an "established deck" despite a lack of metagame penetration and / or number of top 8 performances (give us time!).
+I'm hopeful that the above helps solidify our position as an "established deck" despite a lack of metagame penetration and / or number of top 8 performances (give us time!).
 It seems we are doing pretty well and now just need to start polishing up our gameplay and bringing out our anti-'CounterspellsDiscard' tech (IMO it's two Empty the Warrens in our board).